 - Employees save their Box[er] Buck emails and redeem them at the end of the year at the Out of the Box[er] Store

-- Stay Tuned - Out of the Box[er] Store details will be revealed in the Spring of 2020
+- Stay Tuned - Out of the Box[er] Store details will be revealed in the Summer of 2020

 The Pacific Northwest conjures up images of peaks rising above green forests, hidden coves and bays dotting the coast, and rivers that flow year round from the Cascade and Coastal Ranges.
 Pacific University is located right in the middle of it all.